CROWN POINTE ACADEMY (K-2)

 I ensured Thermal Envelope and Waterproofing requirements were maintained at wood-stud to steel superstructure transitions, HVAC and RTU penetrations and supports, through-wall Scuppers, and canopy roofs.
 This required a healthy dose of coordination with the Structural team to reach a compromise between simplified Structural framing details and the continuity of Waterproofing and Insulation elements.

-With Building Elevations that stressed a lot of material relief and custom patterns, I had to develop a suite of details to explain these complex conditions and put a lot of thought into methods of weather-proofing these transitions.
+With Building Elevations that stressed a lot of material relief and custom patterns, I had to develop a suite of details to explain these complex conditions and I put a lot of thought into methods of weather-proofing these transitions.

 In addition to vetting and improving typical details, I developed unique details for Tiered Seating and Performance Platforms, under-stage retractable chair-storage carts and doors, through-wall transactional windows, and much more.